- 179 large truck collisions occurred in Georgia in 2016.

 Expect to be offered a settlement from the trucker’s or truck company’s insurance agent after a serious accident.
 Before you accept the offer, understand that it may not be in your best interests.
 The insurance company is a big business and they think about their bottom line, not yours.
 Initial settlement offers are a sort of fishing expedition.
 If you take a bite, your case is effectively over.

 Most people don’t know that if they accept an insurance settlement, they are rarely able to file a civil lawsuit.
-Because most personal injury attorneys work on a contingency basis and offer free case evaluations, there is nothing to lose by having an attorney review the offer.
+Because most semi-truck accident attorneys work on a contingency basis and offer free case evaluations, there is nothing to lose by having an attorney review the offer.

 An attorney can tell you why it’s a reasonable offer or present you with options for declining the offer and moving into negotiations or a lawsuit.